 It is important to know what you are not getting when you use a free checking account.
-Free checking typically doesnt pay interest on your money.
-This is not unique to free checking most checking accounts dont pay much.
-However, you can link your account to a higher yielding vehicle like an internet bank account and earn interest on the cash youre not using.
+Free checking typically doesn’t pay interest on your money (except for a few online accounts).
+This is not unique to free checking – most checking accounts don’t pay much.
+However, you can link your account to a higher yielding vehicle like an internet bank account and earn interest on the cash you’re not using.

 It's also possible to find free checking accounts that pay interest.
-Reward checking accounts pay more than most savings accounts, but you have to jump through some hoops.
+Reward checking accounts pay more than most savings accounts, but your earnings are limited and you have to jump through a lot of hoops.

 If you keep a relatively small balance in your checking account, the free checking accounts will probably cost less than an account with premium services.
 If you ever need to use those services, just pay the small fee in the free checking account.

 What if you want to use your account for business purposes?
 It's best to open an account in the name of your business, but free accounts are harder to find.
 Again, small institutions are a good place to look, and you can review our page on free business checking for some suggestions.